datayako/.github/profile/README.md

 ## Overview

-DataYako is a leading data engineering company that specializes in designing, building, and maintaining robust data infrastructure solutions.
+Datayako is a leading data company that specializes in designing, building, and maintaining robust data infrastructure solutions.
 Our team of highly skilled data engineers combines technical expertise with a deep understanding of business needs to provide tailored solutions that enable organizations to effectively manage and analyze their data.

 ### Services
 </div>